TRAH03/nixos/README.md

 # nixos
-My personal NixOS config
+My personal NixOS config.

-You should not use this
+You should not use this... its not very good.